ProjectZeroSlackr/ProjectZeroSlackr-SVN/base/Loader2/ReadMe from Keripo.txt

 - Since Loader2 is a bootloader written from scratch, it has its own special syntax.
-- For proper usage of Loader2 and its various options/syntax, see the provided "/boot/loader.cfg" file as well as the iPodLinux wiki page: http://ipodlinux.org/Loader2
+- For proper usage of Loader2 and its various options/syntax, see the provided "loader.cfg" file as well as the iPodLinux wiki page: http://ipodlinux.org/Loader2
 - The iPodLinux kernel accepts most standard kernel arguments;
-  see "/boot/docs/kernel/Original/kernel-parameters.txt"
+  see "/docs/kernel/Original/kernel-parameters.txt"
 - ZeroSlackr's userland uses getLoader2AutoExec instead of getLoader2Args.
-For more information on how to use that, read the comments of "/boot/loader.cfg".
+For more information on how to use that, read the comments of "loader.cfg".
 - Loader2 has also been patched to play a boot tune on startup.
   The default boot tune should be familiar to Final Fantasy gamers ; )